The Glacier Drawing Project

 Jonathan Marquis drawing on the summit of El Capitan in the Selway-Bitterroot Wilderness.
 Photo by Richard Forbes

-The Glacier Drawing Project by Jonathan Marquis is a long-term endeavor to bear witness and draw each glacier in Montana before a warming climate melts the ice beyond recognition.
-The mission is to deepen the understanding and inspire the protection of Montana's glacial wildland resources.
-Each year, the artist visits new glaciers, revisits others, and often draws from remote mountain summits that grant glimpses into some of Earth's most iconic and intact wilderness geographies.
-The drawings explore a personal connection with glaciers through color, mark-making, and careful attentiveness.
+The Glacier Drawing Project is a long-term practice of place-making and radical remembrance of Montana's glaciers.
+It is the only on-site, hand-drawn visual record of the fifty-nine named glacial features in Montana's Crown of the Continent and Greater Yellowstone ecosystems.
+I began the endeavor in 2014 to draw each glacier in Montana before a warming climate melts the ice beyond recognition.
+Every year, I visit new glaciers, revisit others, and often draw from mountain summits that grant glimpses into some of Earth's most iconic and intact wildland geographies.
+A decade of drawing explores a personal connection with glaciers through color, mark-making, and careful attentiveness.

 Drawing from Vulture Peak in Glacier National Park, Montana.
 Photo by Richard Forbes.